What Is Broad Form Insurance Coverage?

 Find Cheap Auto Insurance Quotes in Your Area

-Broad form car insurance is a cheaper option when it comes to auto coverage, as it only covers one driver with minimum liability coverage.
-This means that coverage is excluded for anyone else who operates your car.
-Because of this level of risk, this type of coverage is only available in a few states.
+Broad form car insurance is a cheaper option that only covers one driver with minimum liability coverage.
+This means anyone else who drives your car is not covered.
+Because of the risk level, this type of policy is only available in a few states.

-Our guide will help you better understand broad form insurance to determine if it’s the best coverage option for you.
+This guide will help you better understand broad form insurance to determine if it's the best option for you.

 What is broad form insurance?

-Only the driver's liability costs are covered under this type of policy.
-Broad form may appeal to people who want to pay as little for car insurance as possible and only need to cover their own liability and not that of any family members.
+Only the driver's liability costs are covered under this policy.
+Broad form may appeal to people who want to pay as little for car insurance as possible and only need to cover themselves and no family members.

 However, broad form insurance may not be available for every driver looking for cheap coverage.
-It’s currently only authorized in a few states, one of which is Washington.
-Certain conditions apply when it comes to what is covered under broad form insurance.
+It's currently only authorized in a few states, such as Delaware and Washington.
+Conditions apply when it comes to what's covered under broad form insurance.

 What does broad form auto insurance cover?

-Broad form insurance is an inexpensive way to acquire liability coverage, which pays to insure you as the driver.
-However, broad form has one important distinction.
+Broad form insurance is inexpensive liability coverage, which insures you as the driver.
+But broad form has one important distinction from standard auto insurance policies.
 Unlike most liability coverage, which allows you to add multiple drivers on one policy, broad form will only cover one licensed driver on the policy.

-If you own or drive multiple cars, you do not have to pay for additional vehicles under your broad form policy.
-But if you do not own a car, nonowner car insurance is a better fit.
-Since you need to have some type of liability coverage in most states, a broad form liability insurance policy can offer an inexpensive coverage option, especially for single-car owners.
+If you own or drive multiple cars, you don't have to pay for additional vehicles under your broad form policy.
+But if you don't own a car, nonowner car insurance is a better fit.
+Since you need liability coverage in most states, a broad form insurance policy can be an inexpensive option, especially for single-car owners.

 Should you get broad form insurance?

-When deciding whether broad form insurance coverage is right for you, factors to consider include:
+To decide if broad form insurance is right for you, some factors to consider include:

-- What are some benefits of choosing broad form insurance over other coverage?
+- What are the benefits of choosing broad form insurance over other coverage?

 - Are there limitations with broad form insurance?

-- Is broad form coverage the best cheap insurance option for me?
+- Is broad form coverage the best cheap option for me?

-We recommend broad form coverage for those who are looking for cheap insurance, own a low-value car or drive other vehicles that they do not own.
+Broad form coverage is recommended for people who are looking for cheap insurance, own a low-value car or drive other vehicles that they do not own.

 Find Cheap Auto Insurance Quotes in Your Area

-In effect, broad form is the same as liability-only coverage with only one driver on the policy.
+In effect, broad form is the same as liability-only coverage, but only one driver can be on the policy.
 Because of this, you can save considerable money on your monthly premium.
-Unlike with standard liability coverage, family members cannot be added to your broad form policy.
+Unlike with standard liability coverage, you cannot add family members to your policy.

-If no one else is going to be driving your vehicle, you aren’t going to need to have coverage for additional drivers.
-Providing coverage for additional drivers and passengers can get pricey, so broad form insurance might be a cheap solution.
+If no one else is going to be driving your car, you won't need insurance for additional drivers.
+Covering other drivers and passengers can get pricey, so broad form insurance might be a good cheap solution.

-Though it is not offered in every state, this coverage can help you meet the minimum liability requirements to drive legally in states like Washington.
-This type of coverage could be ideal for drivers who:
+Though it is not available in every state, this coverage can help you meet the minimum liability requirements to drive legally in the states that do offer it.

 How much cheaper is broad form insurance than a standard policy?

-Drivers could save an average $1,500 per year if they choose broad form insurance over full coverage.
+Drivers who choose broad form insurance over full coverage could save an average of $1,500 per year.
 Unlike broad form policies, full coverage includes comprehensive and collision coverage and higher liability limits.
-But there is some level of risk when choosing broad form coverage, as the insurance company is only responsible for the driver on the policy.
+There is a level of risk with broad form coverage, as the company is only responsible for the driver on the policy.

-Below, we use the cost of minimum liability insurance for one driver and vehicle as a substitute for broad form insurance, as rates are similar, but broad form policies may be even cheaper than minimum liability policies.
+Below, the cost of minimum liability insurance for one driver and vehicle is listed as a substitute for broad form insurance, because rates are similar.
+But broad form policies may be even cheaper than minimum liability policies.

-Costs of minimum liability vs. full coverage for major insurers
+Costs of minimum liability vs. full coverage from major companies

 Company | Liability only | Full coverage | |